You are here: Top Picks Of Places › Glasgow - complete guide to our dear green place › How To Get To Glasgow

 Disclosure: Some, but not all of the links on this page (which are identified as such) are provided by our advertisers.
-Should you purchase something there, then at no additional cost to you we may receive compensation which helps us to keep this site running.
-You don't have to use our links, but we appreciate your support when you do
+Should you purchase something there, then at no additional cost to you we may receive a small compensation that helps us to keep this site running.
+There is no obligation to use these links, but we appreciate your showing your support when you do.

 Glasgow International Airport (GLA) is located approx 8 miles/13Km west from the city centre and is the main airport for long-haul flights.
 Prestwick is further out and services domestic flights of discount airlines.

-Flying into Glasgow is easy, with direct flights regularly from London (about an hour flight with BA, EasyJet, Ryannair, Thomas Cook), the US East Coast (American Airlines, Delta and United), Canada (Air Canada), Germany (EasyJet, Ryannair), France (Air France, EasyJet), Netherlands (KLM, EasyJet), Spain (EasyJet) and Italy (BA, EasyJet).
+Flying into Glasgow is easy, with direct flights regularly from London (about an hour flight with BA, EasyJet, Ryannair), the US East Coast (American Airlines, Delta and United), Canada (Air Canada), Germany (EasyJet, Ryannair), France (Air France, EasyJet), Netherlands (KLM, EasyJet), Spain (EasyJet) and Italy (BA, EasyJet).

-Emirates (codeshared by Qantas) fly from Australia with a single stopover at Dubai.
+Emirates (code-shared with Qantas) fly from Australia with a single stopover at Dubai.

 Edinburgh Airport is another option for long-haul flights, as it is only a 50 minute train trip into Glasgow Central rail station.
 A bus service is also available, but I find the train is more comfortable and less cramped.